Prithi Chand: Death

-Prithi Chand established his Guruship in Kotha Guru (about 35 kilometers northeast of Bathinda).
-He died there in 1618.
+Succession

 His son Manohar Das, popularly known as Meharban, was attached to both his father Prithi Chand and his uncle Guru Arjan.
-Meharban succeeded Chand-led Sikh sect's fellowship.
+Meharban succeeded as the next leader of the Mina sect after Prithia's death.
 He was also a literary talent and a "luminary among medieval Sikh and Panjabi litterateurs" states Syan, and he composed hymns under the pen name of Prithi Chand.
+After Meharban's death, the mantle of leadership passed on to Harji, another talented poet and devotionist.

 Prithi Chand and his early Sikh sect claimed to have the Guru Harsahai pothi, the earliest compiled Sikh scripture from the time of Guru Nanak.
 According to the literature of the Miharvan Sikhs, the pothi was given to Prithi Chand by Guru Arjan and this was in part the reason they claimed authenticity of their hymns and movement.

+Meharban had been responsible for instigating the Mughal emperor Shah Jahan against Guru Hargobind, leading to the Early Mughal-Sikh Wars, much like his father before him had instigated emperor Jahangir against Guru Arjan.

+The Minas continued to oppose the mainstream Sikh gurus until the guruship of Guru Tegh Bahadur.
+After the death of Harji, the sect gradually declined and eventially went extinct for the most part.

+Legacy

 The wars of Guru Gobind Singh against the Muslim commanders and the rise of the Khalsa brotherhood ultimately ended the control of Amritsar by the followers of Prithi Chand.
 His movement and the "Minas" sect thereafter became largely extinct.
 According to Gurinder Singh Mann, the Sodhis of Guru Harsahai (35 kilometers west of Faridkot) and of Malwa region are the descendants of the Prithi Chand and Miharvan movement.

+The samadh of Prithi Chand can still be found at Heir village off of Bedian road in Lahore district.
+However, it now exists in a decaying and neglected condition, consisting of a pavilion standing in a large plot of land.
+The sarovar (sacred pool) of the site has dried-up.